 2. Test your fonts

 Freeware fonts are readily available for download all over the Internet.
 Some of these fonts can contain restrictions that prohibit PDF creation and printing–something you may not find out until you’ve finished designing your job.

 Before you design your project, it is always best to test the font.
 First, activate the font on your system.
 Then create an InDesign or QuarkXPress document using that font.
 Finally, export the page and try to create a PDF.
 If the PDF is created without any warnings, then the font can be embedded.

 3. Avoid large solids

-While lithographic presses have the ability to reproduce solids evenly, toner-based devices have a tendency to mottle, show unevenness, or even banding.
+While lithographic presses can reproduce solids evenly, toner-based devices have a tendency to mottle, show unevenness, or even banding.
 This is because ink and toner are radically different materials.
 When toner is applied to paper, it is dry.
-Toner is not actually absorbed into the paper fibers, instead, it is fused to the sheet using both heat and fuser oil, creating a bond.
+Toner is not absorbed into the paper fibers, instead, it is fused to the sheet using both heat and fuser oil, creating a bond.
 Consistency lies in how evenly the toner was applied to the paper, and how evenly it was fused to the paper.